 If you had to pick your cat’s top skill, what would it be?
-We bet sleeping would be a contender.
+We bet sleeping - a lot - would be a contender.

 Whether it’s the bed, the sofa, a scruffy old box, your hat or the laptop you were just about to use, cats manage to fall asleep just about anywhere.
 Plus, it only takes a second before they’re out like a light - they’re true nap masters!

 Jokes aside, we can’t really blame our feline friends for their constant snoozing - it’s all a part of their DNA!
 So why do cats sleep so much, and how long do cats sleep for?
 Let’s find out!

 How much sleep do cats need?